 Language is constantly adapting and evolving, as it has for hundreds of thousands of years.
 That’s good news for Latinx advocates, but how does the decoupling of gender and language begin?

-According to Birte Dreier, a project manager on Babbel’s Didactics team, there are two ways these changes can occur: one approach is from the bottom up — starting on the individual level or in small groups and then spreading.
+According to Birte Dreier, a project manager on Babbel’s didactics team, there are two ways these changes can occur.
+One approach is from the bottom up, meaning you start on the individual level or in small groups and then spreading.